 Monitoring for Respiratory Hazards – Challenges and Opportunities in the Workplace

-Of the “Top 10” OSHA Standards that were cited in 2017, Respiratory protection, general industry (29 CFR 1910.134) ranked Fourth - after Fall Protection, Hazard Communication and Scaffolding.
+In the USA, of the “Top 10” OSHA Standards that were cited in 2017, Respiratory protection, general industry ranked Fourth - after Fall Protection, Hazard Communication and Scaffolding.
 In General Industry standards, only Hazard Communication citation was more prevalent.

-Now with the new Construction Standard for Silica, (29 CFR 1926.1153) requiring employers to limit exposure of this very common material, you can be sure more citations are going to be happening.
+Now with the new Construction Standard for Silica, requiring employers to limit exposure of this very common material, you can be sure more prosecutions are going to be happening.
 In fact, it was reported in Summer 2018 that a contractor was recently cited for wilful and serious violations of the new rule for which their State’s OSHA Compliance office has proposed a $300,000+ fine.
+In the UK awareness is growing on the hazards of respirable silica and its long term health issues.

 Why so much emphasis on Respiratory Exposures?